-13th Annual Music of the Heart Creative Arts Recital
+13th Annual Music of the Heart Creative Arts Recital will be in 2021

 For the past 12 years, this exciting event has celebrated, through music and other creative art modalities, the abilities, and talents of individuals both with and without a diagnosis, such as autism and other medical and developmental disabilities.